-Note 2: (1) The endorser / guaranter parent company owns directly and indirectly more than 50% voting shares of the endorsed / guaranteed subsidiary.
+Note 2: (1) The endorser / guarantor parent company owns directly and indirectly more than 50% voting shares of the endorsed / guaranteed subsidiary.
 (2) The endorser / guarantor parent company owns directly and indirectly more than 90% voting shares of the endorsed / guaranteed company.

-(3) The endorsed / guaranteed company owns directly and indirectly more than 50% voting shares of the endorser / guaranter parent company.
+(3) The endorsed / guaranteed company owns directly and indirectly more than 50% voting shares of the endorser / guarantor parent company.

-Note 3: The upper limit for the Company is equivalent to the capital of the endorsee; the upper limit for subsidiaries except that it is five times of the net asset value of Kaohsiung Harbor Transport Company and Universal Investment Corporation.
+Note 3: The upper limit for the Company is equivalent to the capital of the endorsee; the upper limit for subsidiaries is equivalent to the net asset value of the subsidiaries as stated in its latest financial statements except that it is five times of the net asset value of Kaohsiung Harbor Transport Company and Universal Investment Corporation.